 gcloud loggingcommand-line interface, or the Logging API.

-If you created your sink in the GCP Console and you have Owner access to the destination, then Stackdriver Logging should have set up the necessary permissions on your behalf.
+If you created your sink in the Cloud Console and you have Owner access to the destination, then Stackdriver Logging should have set up the necessary permissions on your behalf.
 If it did so, you are done.
 If not, continue.

 Obtain the sink's writer identity—an email address—from the new sink: